Core Concepts

 API Keys

+Xident uses a Stripe-style dual key model.
 You have two types of API keys:

 Public Key (pk_*)

-- Used in frontend/SDK
+- Used in frontend/JS SDK

 - Safe to expose in client-side code